 We use scrap wood that would have normally gone to a landfill.
 Wood such as –

 How do you know what the plants want & how to feed the plants?

 We run tests on the feed water going into the plant, so we know precisely what is being offered.
 We also run tests on the leach water to determine what the plant did not utilize.
-Finally, we run tests on new & old leaf samples to see what the plant is using and what it has in its reserve.
+Finally, we run tests on new and old leaf samples to see what the plant is using and what it has in its reserve.

 What does it mean when you say you have a “remote controlled greenhouse”?

 All functions in the greenhouse are monitored by a computer system.
-The growers set the tolerances of acceptable conditions and are aware of the condition of their crop 24/7.
-If the computer sees a condition which becomes out of acceptable tolerances, it alerts the grower on his/her smartphone.
-If required, the grower can make adjustments and/or resets on their smartphone, otherwise the grower will come to the site location to check or correct the situation.
+The Growers set the tolerances of acceptable conditions and are aware of the condition of their crop 24/7.
+If the computer sees a condition which becomes out of acceptable tolerances, it alerts the Grower on his/her smartphone.
+If required, the Grower can make adjustments and/or resets on their smartphone, otherwise the Grower will come to the site location to check or correct the situation.

 How do you predict and avoid risks?

 We operate under HACCP (Hazard Analysis Critical Control Point) to ensure process flow.
 Each risk area is identified and prerequisites are put in place to prevent or eliminate the risk.